Tech & Society

 According to The Economic Times Kaspar Korjus, Managing Director of Republic of Estonia’s e-Residency program, explains, “The size of our countries might be very different, but Estonia and India actually have many things in common.
 Like Estonia, India has always been a very entrepreneurial country.
 India has the world’s largest freelance workforce with the highest percentage working in software development and technology, while Estonia is a global leader in ICT technologies, especially in e-Government. e-Residency can help leverage these common points by offering Indian entrepreneurs the opportunity to open and run a global EU company fully online from India or anywhere in the world and provide their access to the European market of 500 million people.
 India’s potential is huge and we are more than happy to contribute to unlock it.”

 Estonia’s e-Residency program was launched as early as December 2014, and currently, Estonia has over 30,000 e-residents from 154 countries.
-Estonia is also planning to launch digital nomad visa this year.
+Estonia is also planning to launch a digital nomad visa this year.

 Estonia is all set to woo Indian startups for fruitful business partnership.
 This could be the beginning of some enduring trade partnerships between India and Estonia.